Photo by Alexis Marshall / Assistant News Editor

 Hours after moving in her dorm, Tilghman was hanging up wall decorations when discovering a bug on her pillow.

-Before going to her resident assistant, however, Tilghman reached out to the area coordinator for Smith Hall who sent the bug to pest control and gave her a new mattress.
+Before going to her resident assistant, however, Tilghman reached out to the area coordinator for Smith Hall who sent the bug to the best pest control company in the area and gave her a new mattress.
 The next day, she found two more bugs and reached out to her resident assistant who advised her that she would have to put all clothes and linens in the dryer and bag up all her belongings in order for pest control to fumigate.
-Pest control confirmed the bug as a bedbug, according to Tilghman.
+Kansas City Pest Control confirmed the bug as a bedbug, according to Tilghman.

 “The front desk told me not to freak people out,” Tilghman said.
 “They said they would tell people to check (their rooms).”